SingeRoi/conversation_cafe_milestone1_bs4/consversation cafe readme.md

   - changed transparency of text color in About, on small displays, and in Footer
   - set a constant height for p elements in learning cards to give a consistent relationship to icon buttons
   - changed transparency of background-color and changed color to #fff for learn and support icons
+  - changed color for footer text to #fff

-two outstanding issues remains that:
+Two outstanding issues remain that:
  - icon buttons left align instead of to the centre on iOS Safari on a real iPhone5 - however this is not seen in simulations of this model.
- - that the modal quiz does not run on some old models of iPad.
+ - that the modal quiz content does not run on some old models of the iPad.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.

-To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone [https://singeroi.github.io/conversation_cafe_milestone1_bs4/](https://singeroi.github.io/conversation_cafe_milestone1_bs4/)` into your terminal.
+To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone' [https://singeroi.github.io/conversation_cafe_milestone1_bs4/](https://singeroi.github.io/conversation_cafe_milestone1_bs4/)` into your terminal.
 To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 ## Credits